alexherce/reddit-placebot/README.md

 ## Configuration

-Change `users.json` to add your username and password of your account and all your throwaways.
+Change `users.example.json` to `users.json` and add your reddit username and password of your account and all your throwaways.
+You can add more than one.

 ## Target Drawing